jacob13smith/Travelling-Salesman/README.txt

 parent pool.
 Not sure how many parents is optimal, but I believe in monogamy so I try to keep it around 2-3 ;)

 Mutation chance ----------------------- Default: 5
-Every generation, every city in every route has a % chance of being randomly swapped with another random city's spot in that route.
+Every generation, every city in every route (except the elite) has a % chance of being randomly swapped with another random city's spot in that route.
 Lower mutation rate is favourable at lower iterations, but at higher iterations, mutation rate needs to be high enough for the algorithm to be able to try completely new routes.
 It's safe to keep this around 5-15.

+Number of elites ---------------------- Default: 1
+This is the number of best routes that are saved from mutation every generation.
+I have no clue how this affects the effectiveness of the algorithm, but it seems like saving more than only the best could be useful.

 ----------------------------------------------------------------